Concordium/concordium-node/scripts/distribution/ubuntu-packages/README.md

   configuration and data.
 In particular the `CONCORDIUM_NODE_DATA_DIR` is where the node's database is stored.

-- `EXTRA_ARGS` are any extra arguments that are not directly supported by environment variables.
-The complete list can be obtained by running `concordium-node --help`.

 - `CONCORDIUM_NODE_RPC_SERVER_ADDR` is the listen address of the node's grpc server (default 0.0.0.0)

 - `CONCORDIUM_NODE_RPC_SERVER_PORT` is the port of the grpc server (default 10000) (NB: If this